jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 15. Launch Templates
 16. Bastion Host

 All the stacks are created using nested stack.
-There is only one Main-Stack and all others are nested stack.
+There is only one Main-Stack and others are nested stack.

 Tier 3